The Sherman M4A1 76W: This first 76 Sherman into Combat in US Hands

 There were some complaints about the flash and smoke, plus the dust stirred up since the gun had no muzzle brake, made it hard to track a shot and correct on it, this was solved by adding a muzzle brake in later production tanks.

-Eventually M4A1 76 tanks would get all the upgrades all the late second gen Shermans got, including HVSS, but the HVSS tanks did not see combat in WWII.
+Eventually, M4A1 76 tanks would get all the upgrades all the late second-gen Shermans got, including HVSS, but the HVSS tanks did not see combat in WWII, they made it to replacement depots in Europe, but none made it to combat units.

 M4A1 76w Gallery